-If you do not operate and maintain the certified engine and control device according to manufacturer's emission-related instructions, your engine will be considered a non-certified engine.
+3If you do notoperate and maintain the certified engine and control device according to manufacturer's emission-related instructions, your engine will be considered a non-certified engine.

-$^{4}$ ICE with a maximum engine power >19 KW (25 HP) and <75 KW (100 HP) manufactured prior to January 1, 2011, that were certified to the standards in Table 1 to this rule applicable to engines with a maximum engine power >100 HP and <500 HP, may optionally choose to meet those standards.
+4Owners/operators of ICE with a maximum power >19 KW (25 HP) and <75 KW (100 HP) manufactured prior to January 1, 2011, that were certified to the standards in Table 1 to the rule applicable to engines with a maximum power \geq 100 HP and <500 HP, may optionally choose to meet those standards.

-If you own/operate an engine that is $\leq$ 500 HP and you purchase a non-certified engine or you do not operate and maintain your certified engine and control device according to the manufacturer's emission-related instructions, you are required to perform initial performance testing as indicated in this section, but you are not required to conduct subsequent performance testing unless the engine is rebuilt or undergoes major repair or maintenance.
+If you purchase a non-certified engine or you do not operate and maintain your certified engine and control device according to the manufacturer's emission-related instructions, you are required to perform initial performance testing unless the engine is rebuilt or undergoes major repair or maintenance.
 A rebuilt ICE means an engine that has been rebuilt as that term is defined in 40 CFR 94.11(a).

-"This section does not apply to ICE that have been modified or reconstructed, and does not apply to engines that were removed from one existing location and reinstalled at a new location.
+6The requirements of this section do not apply to ICE that have been modified or reconstructed, and they do not apply to engines that were removed from one existing location and reinstalled at a new location.